doserjef/spOccupancy/README.md

 ```

 We run the model using an adaptive MCMC sampler with a target acceptance
 rate of 0.43.
-We run 3 chains of the model in parallel each for 20,000
+We run 3 chains of the model for 20,000 iterations split
-iterations split into 800 batches each of length 25.
-For each chain, we
+into 800 batches each of length 25.
+For each chain, we discard the first
-discard the first 8000 iterations as burn-in and use a thinning rate of
+8000 iterations as burn-in and use a thinning rate of 4 for a resulting
-4 for a resulting 9000 samples from the joint posterior.
-We fit the
+9000 samples from the joint posterior.
+We fit the model using 5 nearest
-model using 5 nearest neighbors and an exponential correlation function.
+neighbors and an exponential correlation function.
+We also specify the
-We also specify the `k.fold` argument to perform 2-fold cross-validation
+`k.fold` argument to perform 2-fold cross-validation after fitting the
-after fitting the full model.
-Run `?spPGOcc` for more detailed
+full model.
+Run `?spPGOcc` for more detailed information on all function
-information on all function arguments.
+arguments.

 ``` r
 # Run the model